Fiat shares extends gains on short covering

-MILAN (Reuters) - Shares in Italian car maker Fiat FIA.MI accelerated gains in midmorning trading on Thursday with traders citing short covering.
+MILAN, Jan 17 (Reuters) - Shares in Italian car maker Fiat accelerated gains in midmorning trading on Thursday with traders citing short covering.

 Filings from market regulator Consob show that The Children’s Investment Fund Management had in December a short position on Fiat equivalent to 1.84 percent of its share capital.